nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `contacts`, `tasks` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Here is the meaning of some icons used in this section:

+:orange_book: _Description_: This is a brief description of what the command does.

+:page_with_curl: _Format_: ```This is how you're supposed to type the command into the command line``` (Refer to the section below on notes about the command format.)

+:grey_question: _Explanation_: This is an explanation on how the command can be used, and any noteworthy examples or caveats.

 </div>